A structure theorem for generalized-noncontextual ontological models: Introduction

-Most importantly, we prove that for any operational theory whose corresponding GPT is tomographically local, every noncontextual ontological model satisfying an assumption of {\em diagram preservation} has a rigid and simple mathematical structure.
+Most importantly, this equivalence allows us to prove that every noncontextual ontological model of a tomographically local operational theory which satisfies an assumption of {\em diagram preservation} has a rigid and simple mathematical structure.
 In particular, every such model is given by a diagram-preserving positive quasiprobabilistic model of the GPT associated with the operational theory, and we prove that every such quasiprobabilistic model is in turn a {\em frame representation}~\cite{ferrie2008frame,Ferrie_2009} that is not overcomplete.
 As a corollary, it follows that the number of ontic states in any such model is no larger than the dimension of the GPT space.

-This rigid structure theorem and bound on the number of ontic states shows that there is much less freedom in constructing noncontextual ontological models than previously thought.
-It also implies new proofs of the fact that operational quantum theory does not admit of a noncontextual model and simplifies the problem of witnessing contextuality experimentally.
+This rigid structure theorem and bound on the number of ontic states shows that there is much less freedom in constructing noncontextual ontological models than previously recognized.
+In particular, it means that once the representation of the states is fixed (i.e., by choice of frame) then \emph{there is no remaining freedom in the representations of the measurements and transformations}.
+Moreover, in many ontological models the number of ontic states is taken to be infinite (e.g., corresponding to points on the surface of the Bloch ball); however, all such models are immediately ruled out by our bound on the number of ontic states.
+These results also imply new proofs of the fact that operational quantum theory does not admit of a generalized-noncontextual model and simplifies the problem of witnessing generalized contextuality experimentally.

+Categorically, we view the GPT as being a particular monoidal category, and the representations thereof as being particular strong monoidal functors into subcategories of $\RL$ (the category of linear maps between finite dimensional real vector spaces).
+In the case of tomographically local GPTs, our structure theorem states that any such functor is naturally isomorphic to a standard representation of a tomographically local GPT within $\RL$.
+In particular, this means that ontological models for such theories, should they exist, are essentially unique.

-We now summarize our main assumptions and key results in more detail.
+We now summarize our key results and main assumptions in more detail.